 It’s about that time!
-Bring on the Moroccan Dinner Party Menu and all the mint tea please!
+Bring on the Moroccan Dinner Party Menu (including a prep schedule) and all the mint tea please!

 Moroccan food is loaded with tons of fun spices, herbs, nuts and dried fruit… the works.
 And guess what – it’s super healthy!
 Perfect for the new year.
 I took the best of the best from our time in various parts of the country and gave it my west coast spin.
 There’s a tagine, tons of herbed couscous, the most incredible harissa olives you’ll ever have in your life and more!
 It tastes like you’re wandering the food stalls in the souks and your kitchen will smell incredible!
 It’s the perfect dinner party menu for no matter who’s coming over!
 Picky eaters will love it, and adventurous eaters will appreciate a fun new spin on a dinner menu!
 Ready to see what we’ve got in store… here we go!